Small Batch Gluten-Free Sweet Rolls

 Or Buns

-(4 *hamotzi Challah Rolls)
+(or 4 *hamotzi Challah Rolls)

 How to make 4 BIG dinner rolls FAST